Ise Grand Shrine

 Senganen was constructed in 1658 by the wealthy Shimazu Clan, one of the most powerful feudal clans during the Edo Period (1603-1867).
 The Shimazu ruled the Satsuma domain (present day Kagoshima) for almost 700 years until the end of the feudal age in 1868.
 They continued to be influential into the modern era as some of the earliest adopters of Western science and technology.

 At the center of the garden stands the Iso Residence.
-The residence was originally built in 1658 along with the rest of the garden, but the current building mostly dates back to a reconstruction of the mid 1880s.
+The residence was originally built in 1658 along with the rest of the garden, but the current building mostly dates back to a mid 1880s reconstruction.
 After the end of the feudal age, the Iso Residence became the main residence of the Shimazu family, and its rooms are preserved in the way they were used in the 1890s.
-The interior of the residence can only be seen on a paid tour that includes tea and a snack at the end.
+The interior of the residence can only be seen on a guided tour that includes tea and a snack at the end.
+Note that the tour costs an additional 600 yen and there are about three tours per hour.

-Senganen can be reached by the Kagoshima City View bus to Senganen-mae bus stop (every 30 minutes, 180 yen per ride or 600 yen for a 1-day pass).
-The bus can be boarded at Kagoshima Chuo Station, the Shiroyama Observatory, Kagoshima Aquarium and some other tourist spots.
+Senganen Garden and the Ijinkan can be reached by the Kagoshima City View bus to Senganen-mae bus stop (190 yen per ride or 600 yen for a 1-day pass, departures every 30 minutes).
+The bus can be boarded at Kagoshima Chuo Station, the Shiroyama Observatory, Kagoshima Aquarium and other tourist spots.

 information source: japan-guide.com